tomisilander/bcourse_progs/README.md

-THis file is so i=out of date that is almost useless Anyway, say scons to compile all
+Say scons to compile all

 FILE NAMING CONVENTIONS (AT LEAST SOME OF THEM) (extensions):

+'''
 txt - data in text format
 ana - result of preliminary data file analysis cmd - discretization command file